Work-based learning information for industry and employers

 Industry voice will be critical to determining the network of provision we fund, informing TEC’s knowledge and ensuring the networks of provision are sustainable and meet sector needs.

-We expect that networks of provision may change over time, as industry needs change.
+We expect that network of provision may change over time, as industry needs change.

 Network of provision webinar

-We ran two webinars on 7 August for industry to explain what the network of work-based learning provision is, and how industry can contribute.
-Both covered the same content.
-A recording of these webinars is available below.
+We ran webinars in 2025 for industry to explain what the network of work-based learning provision is, and how industry can contribute.

 Issues to consider

-• Do you need a provider that will focus on specific groups of learners?
+• Do you need to focus on specific groups of learners?

-• Do you need a provider that will offer niche provision or a range of provision for a broader sector?
+• Do you need niche provision, provision for a broader sector or a mix of both?

 More information